Viloxazine: Attention deficit hyperactivity disorder

+Analyses of clinical trial data suggest that viloxazine produces moderate reductions in symptoms; it is about as effective as atomoxetine and methylphenidate but with fewer side effects.

 Depression

 Viloxazine was previously marketed as an antidepressant for the treatment of major depressive disorder.
 It was considered to be effective in mild to moderate as well as severe depression with or without co-morbid symptoms.
 The typical dose range for depression was 100 to 400 mg per day in divided doses administered generally two to three times per day.

 Available forms

 Viloxazine is available for ADHD in the form of 100, 150, and 200 mg extended-release capsules.
 These capsules can be opened and sprinkled into food for easier administration.

 Side effects

+The most common side effects include drowsiness, headache, and loss of appetite.
+Psychiatric side effects occur in about 20% of cases; the most common of these is irritability (>5%).
+Other common side effects include nausea, vomiting, epigastric pain, insomnia, and increased libido.
+Incidence of some side effects, including headache and drowsiness, appear to be dose-dependent.
+In the treatment of depression, viloxazine is more tolerable than tricyclic antidepressants such as imipramine and amitriptyline.

-Side effects included nausea, vomiting, insomnia, loss of appetite, increased erythrocyte sedimentation, EKG and EEG anomalies, epigastric pain, diarrhea, constipation, vertigo, orthostatic hypotension, edema of the lower extremities, dysarthria, tremor, psychomotor agitation, mental confusion, inappropriate secretion of antidiuretic hormone, increased transaminases, seizure, (there were three cases worldwide, and most animal studies [and clinical trials that included epilepsy patients] indicated the presence of anticonvulsant properties, so was not completely contraindicated in epilepsy) and increased libido.
+There were three cases of seizure worldwide, and most animal studies (and clinical trials that included epilepsy patients) indicated the presence of anticonvulsant properties, so viloxazine is not completely contraindicated in patients with epilepsy.